What'sNEW Jan - Mar 2024

 "Parental histone transfer caught at the replication fork," by Ningning Li, Yuan Gao, Yujie Zhang, Daqi Yu et al., doi:10.1038/s41586-024-07152-2, Nature, 28 Mar 2024.

 A still-honored dictum is, Nothing in biology makes sense except in the light of evolution (Theodosius G. Dobzhansky, 1964).
 But the words evolution and evolve are found nowhere in the text of the report in Nature.
 How the epigenetic system illustrated above might have evolved, as that word is usually understood, is difficult to imagine.
-Examples of the same difficulty are countless.
+Examples of similar difficulty are countless.
 We need a new paradigm.

 Robust Software Management discusses and lists many more, similarly difficult examples.